lucasgarayy/Wincent-Dragonbyte/README.md

 This is where I keep all my solutions for the Wincent DragonByte coding challenges.
 It's been quite the journey working through these problems, and I wanted to organize everything in one place.

 Big thanks to **Wincent** for creating these awesome challenges!
-If you want to check out more of his work, head over to [his website](https://www.wincentdragonbyte.com/).
+If you want to check out more of his work, head over to [the competition website](https://www.wincentdragonbyte.com/).

 ## What's Inside